MarkCWirt/ethereum-tutorial/documentation/contract/README.rst

   uint8 public constant decimals = 18;  // 18 is the most common

 (Solidity does not do floating point, so ``decimals`` is used for that purpose.
-When set to 18, for example, the balances will be divided by 10^18 to convert.)
+When set to 18, for example, the balances will be divided by 10^18 to convert from an integer to a fractional value.
+One half of 10^18 -- 500,000,000,000,000,000 -- is 1/2 of a token, by convention.)

 Ownable
 .......